GOPS CREATIV :: REDISCOVERING MY LOST PASSIONS

 HIRE BENAKAL : VALLEY OF THE DEAD !

-You have seen the ruins of a great civilization at Hampi.
-And travelled back in time with me to witness the co-existence of myth and history at Anegundi.
-We have also discussed about the traces of early human settlement in the region, studied the primitive cave paintings at Onake Kindi.
-Let me take you further into the past to the mysterious ‘valley of the dead’, where history of ancient human habitation rests in peace.
-Hire benakal (also called Hirebenakal or Hirebenkal ಹಿರೇಬೆಣಕಲ್) is a little peaceful village next to Anegundi, situated around 50 Km from Hampi.
-It is one of largest megalithic burial sites (Necropolis) in Karnataka, India, estimated to be 3000 years old.
-Known as ‘Elu Guddagalu’ in Kannada language, which means ‘Seven hillocks’, this site consists of around 400 megalithic structures (dolmens) built between 800 BCE to 200 BCE (that falls between Neolithic and the Iron Age periods ).
-The first reports about this site got published in the Journal of the Royal Asiatic Society by Philip Meadows Taylor in 1835 during the British rule.
-Though Archaeology Survey of India (ASI) took over the possession of the site in 1955, not much of effort has been made to […]
+We had the chance to explore the remnants of a once great civilization in Hampi.
+Together, we ventured back in time to experience the blend of myth and history in Anegundi.
+We also delved into the traces of early human settlements in the area and examined the primitive cave paintings at Onake Kindi.
+Now, let’s journey even further into the past to the enigmatic ‘valley of the dead’, where the history of ancient human habitation peacefully resides.
+Hire Benakal (also known as Hirebenakal or Hirebenkal ಹಿರೇಬೆಣಕಲ್) is a serene village adjacent to Anegundi, located approximately 50 km from Hampi.
+This impressive megalithic burial site in Karnataka, India, is believed to be around 3000 years old and is recognized as one of the largest necropolises in the region.
+Referred to as ‘Elu Guddagalu’ in the Kannada language, which translates to ‘Seven hillocks’, the site comprises approximately 400 megalithic structures (dolmens) that were constructed between 800 BCE to 200 BCE, spanning the period from Neolithic to the Iron Age.
+The initial documentation of this site dates back to 1835 during the British rule, when Philip Meadows Taylor’s findings were published in the Journal of the Royal Asiatic Society.
+While the Archaeology Survey […]

 EXQUISITE ELEPHANTA CAVES